-Persona Abode in 27 Questions - Part 1
+Persona Abode in 9 Questions

-Who're your design idols?
+Who ARE your design idols?

-I’d curtesy for Iris Apfel cus she’s badass on her own terms.
+I’d curtesy for Iris Apfel cus she’s badass on her own terms too.
 She’s a handy reference point to remind us to be bold in any which way you please.
 Embracing ageing and that good things can come from trips to flea markets.
 Have you watched the Netflix documentary about her?
 Go watch!

 What’s your favourite flower?

-Lotuses are close to my heart.
+Lotuses are also close to my heart.
 No need to get all woo woo with the obvious spiritual connections and its shopping bag of connotations.
 It's significant to who I was growing, there’s so many memories and stories that happened and a place I can visit to get those welcoming hugs from my mum.

 Narcissis are a close third.
 An architect recently sent me a bunch from the Scilly islands, they have an aroma worthy of a fist pump.
 I got teased about it but i'm like "Eff you, I got flowers".